bluesky/bluesky/doc/source/debugging.rst

 With this configuration, executing a plan prints log messages to the screen.

-The logger issues INFO-level messages whenever the the RunEngine changes state (idle -> running, running -> paused, etc.) and DEBUG-level messages whenever a new Document is created and emitted to the subscriptions.
+The logger issues INFO-level messages whenever the RunEngine changes state (idle -> running, running -> paused, etc.) and DEBUG-level messages whenever a new Document is created and emitted to the subscriptions.
 Demo: